valeoai/VideoActionModel/world_model/opendv/README.md

 bash ./scripts/extract_opendv_frames.sh 20 24
 ```

 The first parameter is the number of workers and the second parameter is the number of cpus per worker (this should match the config of your slurm files).
+The more worker you have the faster the extraction will be.

 ### Tokenize the frames